robertdpowell/rp_blog/_explainers/2021-02-07-Product Discovery.md

 Discovery is a term used to describe the set of techniques we follow in order to:-

 * Continuously discover **problems worth solving** for our customers and our business
-* Continuously discover **solutions to those problems** that we have enough confidence in to commit our organisation's resources.
+* Continuously discover **solutions to those problems** that we are confident enough in to commit our organisation's resources.

 <br>